-We discussed with our firm's independent registered public accountants the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board, including a discussion of our firm's accounting principles, the application of those principles, and the other matters we were required to discuss with our firm's independent registered public accountants under generally accepted auditing standards.
-In addition, we received from our firm's independent registered public accountants a letter containing the written disclosures required by applicable standards of the Public Company Accounting Oversight Board and discussed the disclosures with them, as well as other matters relevant to their independence from our firm's management and our firm.
-In evaluating the independence of our firm's independent registered public accountants, we considered the fact that all audit-related services, tax services and other services for fiscal 2019 were pre-approved by the audit committee, which determined that such services would not impair the independence of the auditor and are consistent with the Securities and Exchange Commission's rules on auditor independence.
+In addition, we reviewed the report of our management contained in our annual report on Form 10-K for the fiscal year ended December 30, 2023, filed with the SEC, as well as GT's Report of Independent Registered Public Accounting Firm included in the Company's annual report on Form 10-K for the fiscal year ended December 30, 2023 related to its audit of (1) the Company's consolidated financial statements and (2) the effectiveness of the Company's internal control over financial reporting.
+We discussed with the Company's independent registered public accountants the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board, including a discussion of the Company's accounting principles, the application of those principles, and the other matters we were required to discuss with the Company's independent registered public accountants under generally accepted auditing standards.
+In addition, we received from the Company's independent registered public accountants a letter containing the written disclosures required by applicable standards of the Public Company Accounting Oversight Board and discussed the disclosures with them, as well as other matters relevant to their independence from our management and the Company.
+In evaluating the independence of the Company's independent registered public accountants, we considered the fact that all audit-related services, tax services and other services for fiscal 2023 were pre-approved by the audit committee, which determined that such services would not impair the independence of the auditor and are consistent with the Securities and Exchange Commission's rules on auditor independence.

-Based on our review and these meetings, discussions and reports, and subject to the limitations on our role and responsibilities referred to above and in our firm's audit committee charter, we recommended to our firm's board of directors that our firm's audited consolidated financial statements for fiscal 2019 be included in our firm's annual report on Form 10-K for fiscal 2019 filed on February 27, 2020.
+Based on our review and these meetings, discussions and reports, and subject to the limitations on our role and responsibilities referred to above and in the Company's audit committee charter, we recommended to our board of directors that the Company's audited consolidated financial statements for fiscal 2023 be included in the Company's annual report on Form 10-K for fiscal 2023 filed on February 29, 2024.

 The audit committee

-Robert Holthausen (Chair)
+Richard Booth (Chair) Robert Holthausen Alva Taylor Karen Keenan

-Nancy Hawthorne

-Robert Whitman